uwcartlab/webmapping/Chapter04/readme.md

 *   In Lesson 1, we introduce the Leaflet open source code library and API documentation, having you complete two tutorials available through the Leaflet website that provide essential background on Leaflet.
 *   In Lesson 2, we discuss how to integrate example code into your interactive web map, adapting several of the Leaflet tutorial scripts to map the _MegaCities.geojson_ file you prepared in Chapter 03.
 *   In Lesson 3, we review useful resources for obtaining help from the open source software community when you are stuck on a problem.
-*   In Lesson 4, we provide guidance for finding basemap tilesets and thematic overlay data, some of which may be review if you've taken an introductory cartography course.
+*   In Lesson 4, we provide guidance for finding basemap tilesets and thematic overlay data.
 Lessons 3 and 4 are short, and provide some general guidance as you begin your first interactive web map.

 After this chapter, you should be able to: